-The percentages in brackets are as at 30 April 2023 Source: Columbia Threadneedle Investments
+The percentages in brackets are as at 30 April 2023 Source: Columbia Threadneedle Investments profitless, early stage companies - the sorts of businesses that we avoid.

 As an investment theme, Al burst on the scene in 2023.
 This technology, which allows computers and machines to simulate human intelligence and problem-solving capabilities, partly led to narrow stock market performance in the year with the information technology sector producing the largest gains in many markets, especially the US.
 Other sectors that did well in most markets were industrials and energy.
 On the other hand the more defensive parts of the market such as telecommunications, utilities and healthcare lagged.